Pisces-Project/Pisces/docs/source/reference/extensions/simulation/initial_conditions_overview.rst

 The Initial Conditions Class
 ----------------------------

-The :class:`InitialConditions` class provides the core infrastructure for assembling and managing simulation initial conditions.
-It acts as a **container and controller** for a collection of models, handling their placement, orientation, and associated metadata.
+The base class for managing initial conditions is :class:`InitialConditions`, which provides all of the various methods and properties touched on above.
 In practice, an initial conditions object:

 - **Combines multiple models** — Each model is stored with its own position, velocity, orientation, and optional particle dataset.